Richmond, Virginia gun gathering: Thousands of pro-gun protesters in Virginia end peacefully - Go Tech Daily

 RICHMOND, Virginia – Thousands of gun rights activists across the country peacefully assembled at the Virginia Capitol on Monday to protest plans by Democratic state leaders to pass gun control legislation that have become a key flash point in the national debate on Gun Violence.

-It was feared that the state would experience a repeat of the violence that exploded in 2017 in Charlottesville.
+The size of the crowd and the expected participation of white supremacists and marginal militias raised fears that the state could not see a repeat of the violence that exploded in 2017 in Charlottesville.
 But the rally ended without incident around noon, and the atmosphere was largely festive, the participants in the rally chanting “USA!” and waving signs denouncing Democratic Governor Ralph Northam.

 Many demonstrators chose not to enter the designated assembly area, where Northam had instituted a temporary arms ban, and instead packed up in the surrounding streets, many dressed in tactical and camouflage attire and carrying style rifles military as they cheered the speakers.